TamaraAlazzam/product-list-with-cart-main/README.md

-# Frontend Mentor - Product list with cart
+# Product list with cart

 ![Design preview for the Product list with cart coding challenge](./preview.jpg)

 ## Welcome! 👋

-Thanks for checking out this front-end coding challenge.

-[Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.

 **To do this challenge, you need a good understanding of HTML, CSS and JavaScript.**